grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-crypto/md5.md

 ---
 title: 'md5( input, outputEncoding )'
 description: 'Use MD5 to hash input data.'
-excerpt: 'Use MD5 to hash input data.'
+description: 'Use MD5 to hash input data.'
 weight: 05
 ---